 Businesses like yours are constantly faced with new global regulations, stricter requirements and harsher fines anytime such regulations are not followed correctly.
 With legislations like the GDPR mandating that businesses protect the data of EU citizens otherwise incur at the very least, a penalty of up to €10 million, or 2% of the worldwide annual revenue of the prior financial year, whichever is higher.
 This can be a bit excruciating to your bottom line – don’t you think?

-e-Invoicing is a form of automation, that allows businesses to manage the exchange of the invoice document between the supplier and the buyer electronically without sacrificing attention to data and details.
+e-invoicing is a form of automation, that allows businesses to manage the exchange of the invoice document between the supplier and the buyer electronically without sacrificing attention to data and details.
 An e-invoice contains structured invoice data issued in Electronic Data Interchange (EDI) or XML formats.
-It can also be structured invoice data issued using standard internet based web forms.
-Reducing processing cycles and costs associated with printing, mailing and waiting for the returned document, an e-invoice removes the manual labor and complexities associated- moving the entire invoice process online.
-This also minimizes the risk of fraud as well as adhere to tax requirements imposed by the government.
+It can also be structured invoice data issued using standard internet-based web forms.
+Reducing processing cycles and costs associated with printing, mailing and waiting for the returned document, an e-invoice removes the manual labour and complexities associated- moving the entire invoice process online.
+This also minimises the risk of fraud as well as adhere to tax requirements imposed by the government.
 According to this blog, the trend toward a “digital government” has shifted the emphasis away from optional to mandatory electronic tax compliance.
-All around the world, tax administrations are using technology more than ever before to collect and analyse more data from taxpayers, often in real time or near real time.
+All around the world, tax administrations are using technology more than ever before to collect and analyse more data from taxpayers, often in real-time or near real-time.
 Instead of being an optional “facility”, the use of e-invoicing is now a mandatory obligation in many countries, with severe penalties for non-compliance.

 Ernst & Young conducted a worldwide electronic invoicing survey in 2018 that showed the following: